liewsanmin/huffmanZip/README.md

-# huffmanZip
+# HuffmanZip
-to create a compression system better than huffman
+A .zip file coder with huffman coding